denjn5/denjn5.github.io/_posts/2017-7-22-Sorting-and-Updating.md

 Above we create a _slice_ variable that references our <g class="node"> elements.
 Then we start with that when we add our <path> elements.
 We'll use _slice_ often.

-## Get User Input; Redraw the Sunburst
+## Get User Input; Recalculate the Sunburst
 We'd like to update our Sunburst based on user input.
 By default, our node slices are sized based on the "size" attribute within each node (well, it's our default because we built the sunburst that way).
 Now we'd like an alternate presentation where the slices are sized based only on the count of child nodes.
 Happily, we can use d3 to handle web page interaction and events (beyond pure visualization work).

 We've added the short section of code below within our d3.json() block.
 It's the secret sauce to respond to the user's radio button clicks and update the sunburst.
 In summary, we select our radio buttons, add a click-event watcher, then when the button is clicked we re-calculate the node.value attribute, update our arc size calculations, and then tell d3 to animate the change.
 The coolest part of this process is we animate both the arc updates and the text motion.
+But we'll save that last bit for the next section.

 ``` javascript
 d3.selectAll(".sizeSelect").on("click", function(d,i) {  // <-- 1